 Blue light protection from your natural lens is lost after cataract surgery, so you’d benefit from blue light glasses.
 This is particularly true if you usually spend a lot of time in front of a screen.

 Some blue light exposure is beneficial, particularly during the day.
 It has been documented to boost alertness, memory, reaction times and mood.
 That’s why blue light is used as therapy for the treatment of seasonal affective disorder (SAD).
 It’s a type of depression that typically occurs during fall and winter when there’s less exposure to sunlight.

 Blue light is also important for regulating the circadian rhythm or sleep cycle.
 Daytime exposure to blue light helps maintain a healthy circadian rhythm.
 However, too much blue light at night disrupts your sleep cycle, leading to insomnia and fatigue.

 If you use a laptop or smartphone, you can limit your blue light exposure by using a blue light filter.
 They are available for smartphones, tablets, laptops and desktop computers and work by selectively filtering out the blue light emitted.
 They also have the additional benefit of protecting the screen of your device from scratches or cracks.

 Blue light blocking glasses are also very effective when it comes to reducing blue light exposure.
 They limit exposure from not only your digital devices but also other sources of blue light like artificial lighting.
 They are easily available and can be acquired even without a prescription.
-Alternatively, you can buy a specially prescribed pair to optimize your vision for the viewing distance of your device.
+Alternatively, you can buy a specially prescribed pair to optimise your vision for the viewing distance of your device.